 The best passwords are long, complicated, and totally unique.
-Avoid using easy-to-guess personal details or popular sayings.
-To create something complex but still easy to remember, try changing up a familiar phrase by swapping out letters with similar special characters (think @ for a, $ for s).
+Plus, they don’t contain easy-to-guess personal details or popular sayings.
+To create one that’s complex but still easy to remember, try changing up a familiar phrase by swapping out letters with similar special characters (think @ for a, $ for s).
 And never use the same password twice.

 You probably know that personal details, like your birth date or pet’s name, shouldn’t be used as passwords.
-With a little research, someone else — like a trained cybercriminal — could guess correctly and crack the code.
+With a little research, someone else — like a trained cybercriminal — could easily crack the code.

 Randomness, then, is key to a good password.
 And a word or phrase that’s misspelled or nonsensical is even better, as some thieves use programs that try every word in the dictionary, a method known as a dictionary attack.